influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/troubleshooting/frequently_encountered_issues.md

 ```

 ## Missing data after creating a new `DEFAULT` retention policy
 When you create a new `DEFAULT` retention policy (RP) on a database, the data written to the old `DEFAULT` RP remain in the old RP.
-Queries that do not specify an RP automatically query the new `DEFAULT` RP so the old data may appear to be missing.
+Queries that do not specify a RP automatically query the new `DEFAULT` RP so the old data may appear to be missing.
 To query the old data you must fully qualify the relevant data in the query.

 Example: